Patrick-Doyne/C/README.md

 - **C Programming Samples:** Code illustrating memory management, pointer arithmetic, and efficient data handling.
 - **IEEE-Like Systems Work:** Projects that interface with microcontrollers or custom hardware.
-- **Performance Tuning:** Demonstrations of profiling, benchmarking, and optimizing software at the instruction level.
+- **Performance Tuning:** Demonstrations of profiling, benchmarking, and optimizing software at a low level.

 These materials are intended to demonstrate proficiency in foundational programming skills, critical for roles requiring a deep understanding of how software interacts with hardware.